Cassius Clay vs. Henry Cooper

 Cassius Clay vs. Henry Cooper was a professional boxing match contested on 18 June 1963.
+It is sometimes referred to as the first of two Ali vs. Cooper fights, as a rematch would be organized after Clay changed his name to Muhammad Ali.

 The bout was stopped by the referee in the fifth round after Cooper started bleeding excessively from a cut to the left eye.
-The bout is remembered for being one of the four fights in which Ali was officially knocked down in the ring by his boxing opponent, as well as leading to the mandate that ringside handlers always have an extra pair of boxing gloves available.
+The bout is famous for being one of the four fights in which Clay was officially knocked down in the ring, as well as leading to the mandate that ringside handlers always have an extra pair of boxing gloves available.

 Background

-After a close victory over Doug Jones, Ali's management decided to match him with Henry Cooper in London.
-Prior to the fight, Ali called Cooper "a tramp, a bum, and a cripple not worth training for."
-According to Ali, the Cooper fight was only a hiatus before "I demolish that ugly bear Liston."
-Responding to Ali, Cooper said in an interview: "Let him carry on.
+After a close victory over Doug Jones, Clay's management decided to match him with Henry Cooper in London.
+Prior to the fight, Clay called Cooper "a tramp, a bum, and a cripple not worth training for."
+According to Clay, the Cooper fight was only a hiatus before "I demolish that ugly bear Liston."
+Responding to Clay, Cooper said in an interview: "Let him carry on.
 I'm on the gate, he's selling tickets and earning me good money."

 The Fight

-35,000 spectators witnessed the first Ali-Cooper fight in the first open-air fight at Wembley Stadium in 28 years.
-Ali weighed 207 pounds at this time; Cooper was about 20 pounds lighter.
-Ali also had a 4 1/2-inch reach advantage over Cooper.
+35,000 spectators witnessed the fight, the first open-air fight at Wembley Stadium in 28 years.
+Clay weighed 207 pounds at this time; Cooper was about 20 pounds lighter.
+Clay also had a 4 1/2-inch reach advantage over Cooper.

 Round 1

-In the first round, Cooper surprised Ali by utilizing offensive tactics, advancing on Ali and firing jabs and double jabs.
-Many of Cooper's stronger punch, the left hook, narrowly missed their mark due to Ali's ability to sway away from an incoming punch.
-Unexpectedly Ali retired to his corner at the end of the round with a slight trickle of blood flowing from his right nostril.
+In the first round, Cooper surprised Clay by utilizing offensive tactics, advancing on Clay and firing jabs and double jabs.
+Many of Cooper's stronger punch, the left hook, narrowly missed their mark due to Clay's ability to sway away from an incoming punch.
+Unexpectedly Clay retired to his corner at the end of the round with a slight trickle of blood flowing from his right nostril.

 Round 2

-In the second round, Cooper continued with his aggressive tactics, but Ali's left jab now started connecting regularly with Cooper's face and a slight cut opened above Cooper's eyes.
+In the second round, Cooper continued with his aggressive tactics, but Clay's left jab now started connecting regularly with Cooper's face and a slight cut opened above Cooper's eyes.

 Round 3

-In the third round, Ali connected with a left hook to Cooper's head, and followed this up with a right jab that opened a deep gash above Cooper's left eyebrow.
+In the third round, Clay connected with a left hook to Cooper's head, and followed this up with a right jab that opened a deep gash above Cooper's left eyebrow.